Unseen Object Instance Segmentation for Robotic Environments: Depth Seeding Network

 \subsubsection{Network Architecture}

 The organized point cloud $D$ is passed through an encoder-decoder architecture to produce two outputs: a semantic segmentation mask $F \in \R^{H \times W \times C}$, where $C$ is the number of semantic classes, and 2D directions to object centers $V \in \R^{H \times W \times 2}$.
 We use $C=3$ for our semantic classes: background, tabletop, and tabletop objects.
 Each pixel of $V$ encodes a 2-dimensional unit vector pointing to the 2D center of the object.
-We define the center of the object to be the mean pixel location of the observable mask.
+We define the center of the object to be the mean pixel location of the observable mask (part of mask that is unoccluded).
 Although we do not explicitly make use of the tabletop label in Section \ref{sec:experiments}, it can be used in conjunction with RANSAC \cite{fischler1981random} in order to better estimate the table for downstream applications.
-For the encoder-decoder architecture, we use a U-Net \cite{ronneberger2015u} architecture where each $3 \times 3$ convolutional layer is followed by a GroupNorm layer \cite{wu2018group} and ReLU. \removed{The number of output channels of this network is 64. } Sitting on top of this is two parallel branches of convolutional layers that produce the foreground mask and center directions (Figure~\ref{fig:architecture}).
+For the encoder-decoder architecture, we use a U-Net \cite{ronneberger2015u} architecture where each $3 \times 3$ convolutional layer is followed by a GroupNorm layer \cite{wu2018group} and ReLU.
+The output of the U-Net is a feature map of shape $\R^{H \times W \times 64}$.
+Sitting on top of this is two parallel branches of convolutional layers that produce the foreground mask $F$ and center directions $V$ (Figure~\ref{fig:architecture}).

 \removed{While we use U-Net for the DSN architecture, our framework is not limited to this and can replace it with any network architecture.}